Poles were asked “How important for citizenship — in your opinion — is having ancestors from this country?

 Among 100 Polish Youth Answering “Yes”,

-Class stratification among Polish youth (born after 1975): “Yes” skews weakly lower-class.
+Class stratification among Polish youth (born after 1975): “Yes” skews lower-class but only weakly.

 Pingback: Ancestry for Citizenship?
 (China) | Hail To You